grafana/loki/docs/sources/setup/install/helm/reference.md

 		<tr>
 			<td>sidecar.rules.watchClientTimeout</td>
 			<td>int</td>
 			<td>WatchClientTimeout: is a client-side timeout, configuring your local socket.
-If you have a network outage dropping all packets with no RST/FIN, this is how long your client waits before realizing & dropping the connection. defaults to 66sec (sic!)</td>
+If you have a network outage dropping all packets with no RST/FIN, this is how long your client waits before realizing & dropping the connection.
+Defaults to 66sec.</td>
 			<td><pre lang="json">
 60
 </pre>